TizianaPasciuto/CTP_Ontology/Competency_Questions.md

 Quale è la tematica/Quali sono le tematiche del percorso X?

 ## CQ2bis
-What is the theme/What are the themes of the path X?
+What is the theme/what are the themes of the paths that contain a certain keyword?
 Quale è la tematica/Quali sono le tematiche dei percorsi che contengono una certa keyword?

 ## CQ3